CodePushGo/website/src/content/blog/en/capacitor-ota-updates-boosting-low-end-device-performance.md

 ### Data Handling Improvements

 Efficient data handling is essential for devices with fewer resources.
-Capgo provides tools that reduce server calls and make [local data storage](https://capgo.app/plugins/capacitor-data-storage-sqlite/) more efficient.
+CodePushGo provides tools that reduce server calls and make [local data storage](https://capgo.app/plugins/capacitor-data-storage-sqlite/) more efficient.
 As one developer put it:

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" – Rodrigo Mantica [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" – Rodrigo Mantica [\[1\]](https://capgo.app/)

 ## Performance Test Results

-Capgo's OTA system was tested on 1,400 apps, delivering an impressive 947.6 million updates worldwide within minutes.
+CodePushGo's OTA system was tested on 1,400 apps, delivering an impressive 947.6 million updates worldwide within minutes.
 This approach significantly cuts down update delivery times compared to the usual app store cycles, paving the way for even faster optimizations [\[1\]](https://capgo.app/).

 ### Speed Test Results